phatak-dev/introduction-to-spark/README.md

-Follow the following steps to install Spark and get the example code.
+Follow the following steps to install Spark and to get the example code.
 -------------------

 ## 1. Installing Spark